-&lt;sup>3The term theory is used as Lucas (1988): 'I prefer the term theory in a very narrow sense, to refer to an explicit dynamic system, something that can be put on a computer and run'.
-There are models or theories available which are part of the literature on investment in human capital and whose seminal work is Becker (1964).
+3The term theory is used as Lucas (1988): 'I prefer the term theory in a very narrow sense, to refer to an explicit dynamic system, something that can be put on a computer and run'.
+There are models or theories available which are part of the literature on investment in human capital and whose seminal work is Becker (1962).
 They can be separated, according to Aghion and Howitt (1998), into two structures or frameworks.
-The first one is the 'Lucas approach' in which growth is achieved through the accumulation of human capital; the second is the 'Nelson and Phelps approach' where growth is mainly understood through the human capital stock.
-This last approach has been renewed by the Shumpeterians.
+The first one is the 'Lucas approach'4 in which growth is achieved through the accumulation of human capital; the second is the 'Nelson and Phelps approach'5 where growth is mainly understood through the human capital stock.
 Within this classification, the present work belongs to the 'Lucas approach'.
 For that reason, Glomm and Ravikumar (1992) and Galor and Zeira (1993) are the necessary reference.
 Glomm and Ravikumar (1992) present a model of overlapping generations with heterogeneous agents.
 The latter can differ in their incomes and abilities.
 Within this framework, endogenous human capital investment in a system of formal education is the driver of growth.
-The main results obtained are the following: (a) income inequality, as measured by its variance and which shows a greater fall under a system of public education; (b) higher per-capita incomes resulting from private education, except when the initial inequality is 'extremely high'; (c) societies with most of their agents with incomes below average will opt for the public education system.
-Galor and Zeira (1993) analyse how income and wealth distribution are related to long-term macroeconomic issues, such as growth and adjustment among sectors, by means of the inclusion of investment in human capital and inter-generational altruism.
-This is analysed in a model of overlapping generations where agents can be differentiated form each other on the sole basis of their initial wealth.
-In general terms, this analysis demostrates that initial distributions of wealth and income affect product and investment in the short and long terms.
+The main results obtained are the following: (a) income inequality, as measured by its variance, shows a greater fall under a system of public education; (b) higher per-capita incomes results from private education, except when the initial inequality is 'extremely high'; (c) societies with most of their agents with incomes below average will opt for the public education system.
+Galor and Zeira (1993) analyze how income and wealth distribution are related to long-term macroeconomic issues, such as growth and adjustment among sectors, by means of the inclusion of investment in human capital and inter-generational altruism.
+This is analyzed in a model of overlapping generations where agents can be differentiated form each other on the sole basis of their initial wealth.
+In general terms, this analysis showed that initial distributions of wealth and income affect product and investment in the short and long terms.
 Following by analogy to Lucas (1988), rather than offer you some of our opinions about human capital financing in Argentina, we simply made a system and let you watch it unfold.
-We hope you found it convincing on its own terms.
-The clarity with which these effects can be seen is the key advantage of operating in simplified, fictional worlds.
-The disadvantage, it must be conceded, is that we are not really interested in understanding human capital financing in a hypothetical context.
-We are interested in our own, vastly more complicated society.
-To apply the knowledge we have gained about human capital financing, we must be willing to argue by analogy from what we know about one situation to what we would like to know about another, quite &lt;sup>4Due to Lucas (1988).
+The organization of our work is as follows.
+First, in section 2, the model of overlapping generations with heterogeneous agents in relation to their abilities (tendency to work) and inheritance is presented.
+The structure of the model, the dynamics, the equilibrium and the steady state in the case of total fees (the basic case) are described.
+After that, solutions are found to the different systems of financing (uniform taxation and graduates taxation).
+The fourth section compares the previously mentioned alternatives.
+In the first place, results from the steady state are compared.
+After that, a numerical example is developed and results related $^{^{4}}$ Due to Lucas (1988).

-&lt;sup>5Due to Nelson and Phelps (1964).
+5Due to Nelson and Phelps (1966).